Kometa-Team/Kometa/docs/pmm/install/overview.md

 ## Where to install Plex Meta Manager

-Plex Meta Manager communicates with all services [Plex, Radarr, Trakt, etc] via their network APIs, so Plex Meta Manager does *not* have to be installed on the samne machine as Plex.
+Plex Meta Manager communicates with all services [Plex, Radarr, Trakt, etc] via their network APIs, so Plex Meta Manager does *not* have to be installed on the same machine as Plex.
 Plex Meta Manager does not require [nor would it use] access to the filesystem behind your Plex libraries.

 Perhaps your Plex server is remote and you want to run Plex Meta Manager on a machine in your home.
 That's fine.
 The relative locations of Plex Meta Manager and Plex have no effect on the installation [except perhaps the URL you would use in the config].